Moving to Azerbaijan

 Accommodation in Azerbaijan is plentiful but can be expensive.
 Most expats settle in the capital city of Baku, usually plumping for one of the city’s many high-rise flats.
 You will have the choice of either Soviet-era building or a modern one.
 Modern buildings tend to be more reliable and have a better upkeep than their Soviet counterparts.
 While you can find listings in newspapers like Bizim Asr and Our Century, it is advisable to enlist the help of an estate agent.
 English is not widely spoken so they can ensure you have a smooth, problem-free transition to your new home.

 Education in Azerbaijan is compulsory between 6 and 15 years old.
-Azerbaijani education can be split into three levels: primary school (6-10 years old), middle school (10-15 years old) and high school (15-17 years old), students receive a diploma upon completion of middle and high school.
+There are three levels: primary school (6-10 years old), middle school (10-15 years old) and high school (15-17 years old), students receive a diploma upon completion of middle and high school.
 The curriculum is taught in both Azerbaijani and Russian.
 However, for expats, international schooling is available.
 Baku boasts several schools that follow either a British or American curriculum and students have the option to pursue the International Baccalaureate.

 Food is an integral part of Azerbaijani culture.
 Their rich, fertile lands produce delicious food and people know exploit it.
 Plov, or pilaf, is considered one of the country’s national dishes.
 This classic mix of rice, meat, vegetables and nuts varies from household to household and from restaurant to restaurant but you can be sure it’ll be delicious!